CAN LYME GO AWAY ON ITS OWN

 How Borrelia Evades the Immune System

-• Form protective biofilm-like communities
+• Form protective biofilm-like structures

 Does Lyme Disease Go Away Without Antibiotics?

-No. Lyme disease does not reliably resolve without antibiotics.
-While symptoms may fluctuate or temporarily improve, the infection can remain active and later affect joints, nerves, or cardiac tissue.
+Symptoms may fluctuate or temporarily improve, but the infection can remain active and later affect joints, nerves, or the heart.

 If I Feel Better, Does That Mean the Infection Is Gone?